spences10/scottspence.com/copy/lets-work-together.md

 _**Empowering developers through education**_

-With years of experience delivering engaging talks at events like Svelte Society London, CityJS, Connect.Tech Atlanta, and Jamstack Conf, I've honed my skills in translating complex technical concepts into actionable learning experiences.
+With <DD date='2021-04-21' /> of experience delivering engaging talks at events like JSNation, CityJS, Connect.Tech Atlanta, and Jamstack Conf, I've honed my skills in translating complex technical concepts into actionable learning experiences.
 My workshops aim to empower developers, providing them with the tools and knowledge to navigate